Abu al-A'la Mawdudi: Pakistan and South Asia

 (Sharia laws decreed by Zia included bans on interest on loans (riba), deduction by the government of 2.5% annual Zakat tax from bank accounts, the introduction of Islamic punishments such as stoning and amputation with the 1979 Hudood Ordinances.
-One policy of Zia's that was originally proposed by Maududi, and not found in classic Islamic jurisprudence (fiqh), was the introduction of separate electorates for non-Muslims (Hindus and Christians) in 1985.)
+One policy of Zia's that was originally proposed by Mawdudi, and not found in classic Islamic jurisprudence (fiqh), was the introduction of separate electorates for non-Muslims (Hindus and Christians) in 1985.)

-In return, Maududi's party was greatly strengthened by Zia with 10,000s of members and sympathisers given jobs in the judiciary and civil service early in Zia's rule.
+In return, Mawdudi's party was greatly strengthened by Zia with 10,000s of members and sympathisers given jobs in the judiciary and civil service early in Zia's rule.

-South Asia in general, including the diaspora, including "significant numbers" in Britain, was "hugely influenced" by Maududi's work.
+South Asia in general, including the diaspora, including "significant numbers" in Britain, was "hugely influenced" by Mawdudi's work.

 Arab world

 Outside of South Asia, Muslim Brotherhood founder Hassan al-Banna and Sayyid Qutb read him, according to historian Philip Jenkins.
-Qutb "borrowed and expanded" Maududi's concept of Islam being modern, Muslims have fallen into pre-Islamic ignorance (Jahiliyya), and of the need for an Islamist revolutionary vanguard movement.
+Qutb "borrowed and expanded" Mawdudi's concept of Islam being modern, Muslims have fallen into pre-Islamic ignorance (Jahiliyya), and of the need for an Islamist revolutionary vanguard movement.
 His ideas influenced Abdullah Azzam, the Palestinian Islamist jurist and renewer of jihad in Afghanistan and elsewhere.

 Iran

-Maududi also had a major impact on Shia Iran, where Ayatollah Ruhollah Khomeini is reputed to have met Maududi as early as 1963 and later translated his works into Persian.
+Mawdudi also had a major impact on Shia Iran, where Ayatollah Ruhollah Khomeini is reputed to have met Mawdudi as early as 1963 and later translated his works into Persian.
 "To the present day," according to Philip Jenkins, "Iran's revolutionary rhetoric often draws on his themes."